Catholics Affirm Sola Scriptura

 So

-Catholic Church simply acknowledges reality in this matter.
+Catholic Church acknowledges reality in this matter.

 That